Carlo M. Croce: Awards

 In 2006 Croce received the Clowes Memorial Award from the American Association for Cancer Research for his discoveries of the molecular mechanisms of leukemia.
 In 2010, he was elected a fellow of the American Academy of Arts and Sciences.
 In 2011, he received the Award for Excellence in Molecular Diagnostics from the Association for Molecular Pathology.
 In 2017, Croce received the Margaret Foti Award from the AACR for Leadership and Extraordinary Achievements in Cancer Research.
+In 2025, Croce was awarded the prestigious Antonio Feltrinelli Prize for Medicine by the Accademia dei Lincei.